trylotus/connectors/README.md

 ```

 ### 🚀 To deploy
-For Nakji devs, ensure that the image was built successfully (check Github Actions) and pushed to our internal artifact registry, then update Helmfile values.yaml.
+For Lotus devs, ensure that the image was built successfully (check Github Actions) and pushed to our internal artifact registry, then update Helmfile values.yaml.

-If you would like to build your own connector, start by taking a look at our [documentation](https://docs.nakji.network/docs/intro), and [reach out to our team](mailto:hello@nakji.network) with any questions you may have.
+If you would like to build your own connector, start by taking a look at our [documentation](https://docs.trylotus.xyz/docs/intro), and [reach out to our team](mailto:hello@trylotus.xyz) with any questions you may have.